Fireworks Over The Detroit River

 One night of fireworks is fun, but three is even better.
 Head to the city by the bay for three evenings of fantastic fireworks right over the river.

 You can go to either Wenonah Park or Veterans’ Memorial Park to see them.
 Either way, there isn’t a bad seat in the house.
-With pageants, live entertainment, and a family carnival among the other festivities, there’s something here for everyone.
-Admission is free; however, donations are welcome.
+With live entertainment, vendors, and a family carnival among the other festivities, there’s something here for everyone.

 Bay City Fireworks Festival - Bay City, Michigan - Fireworks Displays